Samantha Quinn BA (Hons), MA, Dip Sup, Registered Member of BACP

-I began my training over 20 ago in 1997 and achieved a BA(Hons) in both Counselling & Psychology.
-In 2003, I studied a Masters Degree (MA) in Counselling.
-More recently I completed a Diploma in Supervision and am now offering Clinical Supervision.
+I began my training over 22 years ago and achieved a BA(Hons) in both Counselling & Psychology, in 2003, I studied a Masters Degree (MA) in Counselling and more recently in 2015 a Diploma in Clinical Supervision

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.